 The Proton Coupé: ‘only a weirdo could love its looks’.
 Not my words, Carol, but the words of Jason Barlow in 1997.
 Welcome to Petrolblog, where being weird is a badge of honour.

-With the benefit of hindsight, the Proton Coupe never stood a chance.
-It arrived in the UK at the end of 1997, just as Ford was teaching the world how to build a cracking small coupe.
-The Ford Puma rendered the majority of affordable coupes largely null and void.
-See also: Vauxhall Tigra, Citroën Xsara Coupe, Hyundai Coupe and Renault Megane Coupe.
+With the benefit of hindsight, the Proton Coupé never stood a chance.
+It arrived in the UK at the end of 1997, just as Ford was teaching the world how to build a cracking small coupé.
+The majority of affordable coupés were rendered null and void by the Proton.
+See also: Vauxhall Tigra, Citroën Xsara Coupé, Hyundai Coupé and Renault Mégane Coupé.